Tommytian993/MiniX/docs/terrain-generation-process-design.md

 - There are several parameters inside the FastNoiseLite that will determine the nature of the generated noise:

 Noise Type: Algorithms including Perlin, Cellular, Value, and Simplex and etc. The could be the foundation of the noise's type and pattern.

+Seed: We probably heard of this when playing minecraft.
+Depend on the algorithm, usually the same seed will produce the same pattern for an algorithm.
+For our generation now we'll set it to be random.